wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-safety.md

 <properties
-   pageTitle="Segurança para seu dispositivo StorSimple | Microsoft Azure" description="Descreve considerações, diretrizes e convenções de segurança e explica como instalar e operar seu dispositivo StorSimple com segurança." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Safety for your StorSimple device | Microsoft Azure" description="Describes safety conventions, guidelines, and considerations, and explains how to safely install and operate your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"